-Mortgage Lending.
+• Mortgage Lending.
 Although our primary objective is to originate loans for our own portfolio, we also conduct mortgage banking activities in which we originate and sell, servicing-released, whole loans in the secondary market.
 Typically, loans with a fixed interest rate of greater than 10 years are available-for-sale and sold on the secondary market.
 Our mortgage banking loan sales activities are primarily directed at originating single family mortgages that are priced and underwritten to conform to previously agreed criteria before loan funding and are delivered to the investor shortly after funding.
 The level of future loan originations, loan sales and loan repayments depends on overall credit availability, the interest rate environment, the strength of the general economy, local real estate markets and the housing industry, and conditions in the secondary loan sale market.
 The amount of gain or loss on the sale of loans is primarily driven by market conditions and changes in interest rates, as well as our pricing and asset liability management strategies.
-As of December 31, 2018, we had mortgage loans held for sale of \$14.8 million in residential mortgage loans we originated.
-For the year ended December 31, 2018, we had net proceeds of \$486.5 million on mortgage loans that we originated and sold into the secondary market.
+As of December 31, 2019, we had mortgage loans held for sale of \$48.3 million in residential mortgage loans we originated.
+For the year ended December 31, 2019, we had net proceeds of \$616.2 million on mortgage loans that we originated and sold into the secondary market.

 - Treasury Management.
 We offer a broad range of customized treasury management products and services for commercial accounts, including disbursement and payables management, liquidity management and online business banking services.
-Our profit center sales and service teams are supported by a central team of treasury management specialists and deposit operations professionals. - · Risk Management.
+Our profit center sales and service teams are supported by a central team of treasury management specialists and deposit operations professionals. - Risk Management.
 Through the wealth planning process, our profit center teams are supported by a central team of insurance planning experts, specializing in risk management services, estate tax law, trusts and tax planning.
-We offer customized solutions in the form of, among others, charitable giving tax strategies, deferred-compensation plans, irrevocable life insurance trusts, long-term care insurance, and executive key person insurance. - Specialized Philanthropic Services.
-We provide advisory services for nonprofit organizations seeking to effectively manage their funds as well as individuals seeking to use philanthropic strategies, for example, build a legacy, instill shared values in the next generation, or contribute to causes about which they are passionate. - Retirement Services, including 401(k) Plan Consulting.
+We offer customized solutions in the form of, among others, charitable giving tax strategies, deferred-compensation plans, irrevocable life insurance trusts, long-term care insurance, and executive key person insurance. - Retirement Services, including 401(k) Plan Consulting.
 We have a team of retirement plan consultants who partner with businesses to sponsor retirement plans.
-We offer creative corporate retirement plan design and analysis solutions and fiduciary liability management, providing tools such as corporate retirement plans, health savings accounts, and third-party administrative services along with ERISA regulation compliance, education and expertise.
+We offer creative corporate retirement plan design and analysis solutions and fiduciary liability management, providing tools such as corporate retirement plans, and ERISA regulation compliance, education and expertise.